NHS primary care trust

 - developing strategies for influencing and working with GP's and practice managers

-Confident practice medicine managers who are now making a significant contribution to reducing unnecessary or inappropriate prescription spend.
+Confident and focused Practice Medicine Managers and Practice Support Pharmacists who are now making a significant contribution to reducing unnecessary or inappropriate prescription spend.